 Hives may appear as a reaction to a medication, food, or infection.
 A single area of swelling often occurs after an insect bite at the site of the bite.
-Other possible causes include contact with plants, things you breathe in (inhalants), stress, makeup, and exposure to heat, cold, or sunlight.
+Other possible causes include skin contact with animal saliva, plants, or latex.
 Often a cause cannot be found.

 Hives are often minor, but they can also be the first sign of a life-threatening allergic reaction (anaphylaxis) that requires emergency care.